Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Data-driven dissipativity

-\begin{remark}[Finite- vs. infinite-horizon dissipativity] In general, $L$-dissipativity is a more `optimistic' property than the infinite-horizon dissipativity property, given in Definition~\ref{def:dissipativity-hillmoylan}. {For} the case of SISO LTI systems, it is shown in \cite{boettcher2000toeplitz, tu2018approximation} that $L$-dissipativity with $\Pi$ defined with $(Q,S,R)=(\gamma^2, 0, -1)$ \emph{implies} (infinite-horizon) dissipativity with $\Pi$ defined as $(Q,S,R)=((\gamma+\epsilon)^2, 0, -1)$, where $\epsilon$ decays with $\tfrac{1}{L^2}$, i.e., the finite-horizon property converges to the infinite-horizon property.
+\begin{remark}[Finite- vs. infinite-horizon dissipativity] In general, $L$-dissipativity is a more `optimistic' property than the infinite-horizon dissipativity property, given in Definition~\ref{def:dissipativity-hillmoylan}. {For} the case of SISO LTI systems, it is shown in \cite{boettcher2000toeplitz, tu2018approximation} that $L$-dissipativity with $\Pi$ defined with $(Q,S,R)=(\gamma^2, 0, -1)$ \emph{implies} (infinite-horizon) dissipativity with $\Pi$ defined as $(Q,S,R)=((\gamma+\epsilon)^2, 0, -1)$, where $\epsilon$ decays with~$\tfrac{1}{L^2}$, {i.e., the finite-horizon property converges to the infinite-horizon property}.
 A similar statement holds true for more general dissipativity properties under suitable assumptions on a transformed LTI system and even extends to \emph{integral quadratic constraints} (IQC) based analysis as shown in~\cite[Thm.~20]{koch2021determining}.
-We conjecture that comparable bounds also apply to the relation between finite- and infinite-horizon dissipativity in the LPV case, which would result in data-driven dissipativity analysis that guarantees bounds on the performance of an unknown LPV system. {In} Section~\ref{ss:example2}, this decay of $\epsilon$, and thus convergence towards infinite-horizon dissipativity, {is illustrated} by means of an example. \end{remark} \begin{remark} In the LTI case, the infinite-horizon dissipativity property can also be analyzed via Willems' notion of dissipativity~\cite{Willems1972} by means of an extended state realization of the behavior~\cite{koch2021provably}, where the state is composed from lagged versions of $u$ and $y$. {However, this is difficult to obtain analogously in the LPV case, because the extended state realization for the behavior $\mf{B}$ represented by \eqref{eq:sys} results in an LPV-SS representation with dynamic dependency.
-This invokes a complicated data-driven representation and a conservative dissipativity test, as it is based on an extended scheduling signal ($p_k$ and its lagged versions).} \end{remark} \begin{remark}[Model-based $L$-dissipativity] It is rather trivial to work out a method to verify $L$-dissipativity in a model-based setting.
-For completeness, we give the derivation for $L$-dissipativity verification for LPV systems in Appendix~\ref{app:modelbasedLdissip}. \end{remark}
+We conjecture that comparable bounds also apply to the relation between finite- and infinite-horizon dissipativity in the LPV case, which would result in data-driven dissipativity analysis that guarantees bounds on the performance of an unknown LPV system. {In} Section~\ref{ss:example2}, this decay of $\epsilon$, and thus convergence towards infinite-horizon dissipativity, {is illustrated} by means of an example. \end{remark} \begin{remark} {In the LTI case, the infinite-horizon dissipativity property can also be analyzed via Willems' notion of dissipativity~\cite{Willems1972} by means of an extended state realization of the behavior~\cite{koch2021provably}, where the state is composed from lagged versions of $u$ and $y$. {However, this is difficult to obtain analogously in the LPV case, because the extended state realization for the behavior $\mf{B}$ represented by \eqref{eq:sys} results in an LPV-SS representation with \emph{dynamic} dependency.
+This invokes a complicated data-driven representation and a conservative dissipativity test, as it is based on an extended scheduling signal ($p_k$ and its lagged versions).}} \end{remark} \begin{remark}[Model-based $L$-dissipativity] It is rather trivial to work out a method to verify $L$-dissipativity in a model-based setting.
+For completeness, we give the derivation for $L$-dissipativity verification for LPV systems in Appendix~\ref{app:modelbasedLdissip}. \end{remark} { \begin{remark}[Dissipativity analysis of generalized plants] In model-based analysis, weighting filters are often employed to describe the expected performance specifications for a given control configuration by means of formulating a so-called \emph{generalized plant} form of the analysis problem on which the dissipativity check is performed.
+However, this requires interconnections of model-based elements and data-driven representations for which only recently a ``hybrid'' dissipativity approach has been developed in~\cite{Spin2023_DDGenPlant}.
+The results of~\cite{Spin2023_DDGenPlant} can also be applied {for the results of} this paper to derive data-driven dissipativity conditions {for} LPV generalized plants. \end{remark} }